-The physician assistant (PA) must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+The PA must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 Accordingly, the granting of a degree to a PA student signifies that the holder is an individual prepared for employment as a PA.
 In such a professional role the PA can provide medical services under the supervision of a doctor of medicine or osteopathy in accordance with the applicable laws of medical practice.
 The services must, for the safety and welfare of the patient, be of the same professional quality that would be rendered by the supervising physician.

 Candidates for the PA profession must have the somatic sensation and functional use of the sense of vision and hearing.
 Candidates’ diagnostic skills will also be lessened without the functional use of the senses of equilibrium, smell and taste.
 Additionally, they must have sufficient exteroceptive sense (touch, pain and temperature), sufficient motor function to permit them to carry out the activities described in the sections that follow.
 They must be able to integrate all information received by whatever sense(s) employed, consistently, quickly, and accurately, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.